 Yeşil Cami and Yeşil Türbe (Green Mosque and tombs) – Bursa

-Commissioned by Mehmet I in 1412, the Green Mosque is Bursa’s most significant monument and was the first Ottoman mosque where tiles were used extensively as interior decoration, setting an important precedent.
+Commissioned by Mehmet I in 1412, the Green Mosque is the most significant monument in Bursa and was the first Ottoman mosque where tiles were used extensively as interior decoration, setting an important precedent.
 The Green Tomb is the tomb of Mehmet I.

 Koza Han (Silk Market) – Bursa